-- verbally - non-verbally, for example, raising a hand to indicate they are happy for a nurse to take a blood sample.
+- verbally - non-verbally, for example, raising a hand to indicate they are happy for a nurse to take a blood sample. - In writing, by signing a Spire Healthcare consent form (Spire Policy Clin78 Appendix 2a, b or c).

-Doc Ref: SPS-QM-1200 Issue No: 21 Issue Date: February 2024 Issued by: National Pathology Quality Team Next Review: Managed in Q-Pulse Page 34 of 97 THIS IS A CONTROLLED DOCUMENT.
+Doc Ref: SPS-QM-1200 Issue No: 23 Issue Date: December 2024 Issued by: National Pathology Quality Team Next Review: Managed in Q-Pulse Page 34 of 97THIS IS A CONTROLLED DOCUMENT.
 Ensure it is the current version as managed in Q-Pulse